Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 South Australia (SA)

-In South Australia, ancillary dwellings (granny flats) up to 60m² can be built on properties of at least 600m², with recent rule changes allowing rental to anyone.
+In South Australia, ancillary dwellings up to 60m² can be built on properties of at least 600m², with recent rule changes allowing rental to anyone.
 Applications go through the SA Planning Portal.
 For all ancillary accommodation, development approval is generally required and lodged via PlanSA.

 Here's a step-by-step process: